 No tests whatsoever were carried out to the system or appliances.

 The property has a system of gas central heating via radiators.
-The gas boiler is located in a cupboard off the kitchen and also provides hot water.
+The gas boiler is located in the garage and also provides hot water which is stored within an adjacent modern style hot water storage cylinder.